Flexity: Other models

 Bombardier has also manufactured other models of tram which they do not place in the Flexity family, including the Cobra for Zürich and the Incentro for Nantes and Nottingham.
 These models are no longer in production and have been succeeded by Flexity vehicles.

+Legacy models

+Following Alstom's acquisition of Bombardier Transportation in 2021, several versions of the Flexity range have continued to be built and ordered as a legacy model for cities that had continuing orders from before the acquisition, or for orders of trams based on former Bombardier designs.
+In 2024, several versions of the Flexity family were retroactively rebranded by Alstom into its own Citadis Classic range; however, as of 2026, the Flexity brand continues to be used by the company for certain models.